What are the requirements for one CE unit?

 Already Have Training?

-Both the Certified Autism Specialist Credential and the Autism Certificate require 14 CE hours within the last two years.
-These hours must directly relate to autism and could be earned by attending national conferences, taking university courses or online courses.
-If you have already completed 14 CE hours in the last 2 years, apply now to earn your Certified Autism Specialist Credential or Autism Certificate.
+Each IBCCES certification requires a specific number of hours within the last two years.
+These hours must directly relate to the certification the professional is applying for, whether they are autism or cognitive disorder-focused.
+Hours can be earned by attending national conferences, taking university/professional courses or online courses.
+If you have already completed hours toward your certification in the last 2 years, apply now.

 Acceptable Continuing Education